agrrh/agrrh.com/technical/raid_levels.md

 Date: 2017-09-16 15:10
 Tags: raid, data protection

-There was a time I was working in a small yet successful IT company VIST SPb.
+There was a time I was working about a month or two in a small IT company VIST SPb.
 During those time I wrote an article about [RAID array levels](https://www.vist-spb.ru/articles/25-raid-massivy.html).
 Now let me repeat it here in english just to refresh this knowledge.

 So, RAID is acronym for "redundant array of independent disks".
 The main idea is to unite number of hardware storage items in one logical item.
 The algorithm of storing and distributing data across those hardware disks indicates the "RAID level".